spryker/spryker-shop-core/Bundles/AgentPage/src/SprykerShop/Yves/AgentPage/Theme/default/components/molecules/agent-navigation/README.md

-Displays the agent navigation links sub-page.
+Displays a navigation list on the Agent account sub-page.